Dartvauder/NeuroSandboxWebUI/README.md

 * LLM models can be taken from [HuggingFace](https://huggingface.co/models) or from ModelDownloader inside interface
 * StableDiffusion, vae, inpaint, embedding and lora models can be taken from [CivitAI](https://civitai.com/models) or from ModelDownloader inside interface
-* StableAudioOpen, AudioCraft, AudioLDM 2, TTS, Whisper, Wav2Lip, SunoBark, MoonDream2, Upscale, GLIGEN, Depth, Pix2Pix, Controlnet, AnimateDiff, Videos, LDM3D, SD3, Cascade, InstantID, PhotoMaker, IP-Adapter-FaceID, Rembg, Roop, CodeFormer, Real-ESRGAN, TripoSR, StableFast3D, Shap-E, SV34D, Zero123Plus, Demucs, Kandinsky, Flux, HunyuanDiT, Lumina-T2X, Kolors, AuraFlow, AuraSR, Würstchen, DeepFloydIF, PixArt, ModelScope, ZeroScope 2, CogVideoX, Latte and Multiband diffusion models are downloads automatically in *inputs* folder when are they used
+* StableAudioOpen, AudioCraft, AudioLDM 2, TTS, Whisper, Wav2Lip, SunoBark, MoonDream2, Upscale, Refiner, GLIGEN, Depth, Pix2Pix, Controlnet, AnimateDiff, Videos, LDM3D, SD3, Cascade, InstantID, PhotoMaker, IP-Adapter-FaceID, Rembg, Roop, CodeFormer, Real-ESRGAN, TripoSR, StableFast3D, Shap-E, SV34D, Zero123Plus, Demucs, Kandinsky, Flux, HunyuanDiT, Lumina-T2X, Kolors, AuraFlow, AuraSR, Würstchen, DeepFloydIF, PixArt, PlaygroundV2.5, ModelScope, ZeroScope 2, CogVideoX, Latte and Multiband diffusion models are downloads automatically in *inputs* folder when are they used
 * You can take voices anywhere.
 Record yours or take a recording from the Internet.
 Or just use those that are already in the project.
 The main thing is that it is pre-processed!

 ## Wiki